dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part5_Watching/index.md

 Xilrath considered this.
 “If you’re heading to the warrens for trade, you’ll need to be cautious.
 Asperdis’s influence is strong, and his reach is long.
 But if you can navigate the political and social intricacies, you might succeed.”

-Kalinar interjected, “The artifacts in the warrens are said to be the most powerful in the Underdark.
-We must be prepared for anything.”

 Xilrath sighed, “It seems my plans for a peaceful life in the Sunken Sea are further away than ever.
 But if it means securing valuable trade opportunities, I’m in.”

 Elandra, having recovered from the initial shock, nodded in agreement.
 “We’ll help you.
 We know the warrens well, and with your help, perhaps we can secure some valuable trade deals.”